DunbrackLab/ProtCID_demo/ReadMe.md

 ### Synopsis
 Protcid_demo –infile ls-pdb.txt –datadir datadir [options]
 The ProtCid_demo generates interfaces for each PDB entry in “ls-pdb.txt”, clusters interfaces, and stores all files in “datadir”.
+A cluster contains at least two entries.
 ```
 -infile        a text file containing a list of PDB IDs (e.g. 5ldg or 5LDG), one PDB per line
 ```